go-go-golems/glazed/cmd/glaze/doc/topics/help-system.md

 These pages are most easily included into the CLI utility by loading them from markdown files at compile time using the `go:embed` functionality.

+In fact, the `HelpSystem` can load an entire `embed.FS` directory recursively, parsing all the markdown files found in it.